Roland Gilliss Taylor

 Funeral arrangements were entrusted to Adams Funeral Home Ltd., 140 King St., Miramichi, telephone (506) 773-3492 or messages of condolence may be sent online to www.adamsfh.ca

-To plant a tree in memory of Roland Gilliss Taylor, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Roland Gilliss Taylor, please visit our tribute store.